 Welcome, MiM students!

-W. P. Carey Career Management and Employer Engagement helps you and fellow Master of Science in Management (MiM) students tell your story through individualized support and targeted resources.
+W. P. Carey Career Services Center helps you and fellow Master of Science in Management (MiM) students tell your story through individualized support and targeted resources.
 Our dedicated team of experienced professionals will assist you in defining career goals, implementing job search strategies, and leveraging your degree.
 Your success as a MiM student and graduate is important to us.
 No matter where you are in your career journey, we look forward to supporting your next steps.

 Curriculum Career Snapshot Employment Outcomes